Set-up Manager for Office 365 Users Based on the User’s Property

 Take the following case where you must assign managers only to the “guest users” of the “United States“.
 Seems quite a complex task, doesn’t it?

-Yes, it is!
-And here, Our PowerShell script comes in handy.
-The script lets you filter between specific user properties and assign a manager.
-Use our script to set up a manager in Office 365 for multiple users, with no complications!
+Yes, but here, Our PowerShell script comes in handy!
+This script lets you easily filter user properties and assign managers while offering multiple use cases to cater to different requirements.
+Admins can make use of our script to set up a manager in Office 365 for multiple users, with no complications!
 Isn’t that cool to hear?

 Script Download: SetAzureADUserManager.ps1